-- A Remove and discard either the flare seal cap or flare nut with copper flare seal bonnet from the equalizer line port on the suction line as illustrated in the figure below. - B Remove the field-provided fitting that temporarily reconnected the liquid line to the indoor unit's distributor assembly.
+- Remove and discard either the flare seal cap or flare nut with copper flare seal bonnet from the equalizer line port on the vapor line as illustrated in the figure below. - Remove the field-provided fitting that temporarily reconnected the liquid line to the indoor unit's distributor assembly.

-- C Install one of the provided Teflon® rings around the stubbed end of the check/expansion valve and use refrigerant oil to lightly lubricate the connector threads and exposed surface of the Teflon® ring. - D Attach the stubbed end of the check/expansion valve to the liquid line orifice housing.
-Finger tighten, then use an appropriately sized wrench to turn an additional 1/2 turn clockwise as illustrated in the figure to the right, or tighten to 20 ft-lb. - E Place the remaining Teflon® washer around the other end of the check expansion valve.
-Lightly lubricate connector threads and expose surface of the Teflon® ring with refrigerant oil. - F Attach the liquid line assembly to the check expansion valve.
-Finger tighten, then use an appropriately sized wrench to turn an additional 1/2 turn clockwise as illustrated in the figure above or tighten to 20 ft-lb.
+- 3 Install one of the provided Teflon® rings around the stubbed end of the check expansion valve and lightly lubricate the connector threads and expose surface of the Teflon® ring with refrigerant oil. - 4 Attach the stubbed end of the check expansion valve to the liquid line orifice housing.
+Finger tighten and use an appropriately sized wrench to turn an additional 1/2 turn clockwise as illustrated in the figure above, or tighten to 20 ft-lb. - F Place the remaining Teflon® washer around the other end of the check expansion valve.
+Lightly lubricate connector threads and expose surface of the Teflon® ring with refrigerant oil. - Attach the liquid line assembly to the check expansion valve.
+Finger tighten and use an appropriately sized wrench to turn an additional 1/2 turn clockwise as illustrated in the figure above or tighten to 20 ft-lb.